vegaprotocol/specs/protocol/0087-EVMD-eth-rpc-and-evm-data-source.md

 ## Acceptance criteria

-- It is possible to remove an EthRpcEvmCompatible via governance.
-The proposal will fail at enactment stage if there is any market that's not settled / closed that reference the EthRpcEvmCompatible.
-This is a future requirement and does not have an AC code.
+### External Oracles - Creation

-- A market proposal that reference an EthRpcEvmCompatible that's not registered will fail at enactment stage.
+- It is possible to add `EthRpcEvmCompatible` via governance (<a name="0087-EVMD-001" href="#0087-EVMD-001">0087-EVMD-001</a>).

 ### External Oracles - Deactivation (not implemented in Palazzo milestone)

 - It is possible to remove an `EthRpcEvmCompatible` via governance.
 The proposal will fail at enactment stage if there is any market that's not settled / closed that reference the `EthRpcEvmCompatible`.
+This is a future requirement and does not have an AC code.

 ### External Oracles - Amendments